Daily stress can play havoc with your health, both in the short and long term. Restore the equilibrium of body and mind with our dietary tips...

 How hormones are affected...

 The adrenal glands, nestled on the upper, inner surface of each kidney, produce the main stress response hormones adrenaline, noradrenaline and cortisol.
-Over time, the adrenal glands become overworked and have difficulty producing the right amount of these hormones.
-Too much stress can have a negative impact on health, increasing the risk of depression, insulin resistance, diabetes, infertility, heart disease and even cancer.
+Over time, the adrenal glands may become overworked and have difficulty producing the right amount of these hormones.

 How diet can help

-Choose whole, natural foods and ensure 6-8 portions of non-starchy vegetables per day - and eat a rainbow!
+Choose whole, natural foods and ensure a minimum of five portions of non-starchy vegetables per day – and eat a rainbow!

 Start the day with a balanced breakfast.
 Avoid sugary cereals, pastries and too much caffeine.

-Avoid highly refined foods such as white bread/pasta/chocolate/biscuits/sweets or anything with added sugars.
-Hidden sugars are also in many cereals, breads, tinned produce and processed/packaged foods.
+Avoid highly refined foods such as white bread, pasta, chocolate, biscuits, sweets or foods with added sugars.
+Hidden sugars are also in many cereals, breads, tinned produce and processed or packaged foods.
 Replace processed foods with the unrefined foods such as brown bread, rice, oats and rye.
 Note that excess alcohol can also cause imbalanced blood sugar levels.

 Watch the caffeine.
-Stimulants such as tea, coffee and cigarettes may provide a temporary energy boost, but they reduce energy levels and deplete nutrients in the long term.
-Aim to drink at least 1-1.5 litres of filtered water throughout the day and replace caffeinated drinks with herbal teas.
+Stimulants such as tea and coffee may provide a temporary energy boost, but consuming too much may reduce energy levels and deplete nutrients in the long term.
+Aim to drink at least 1-1.5 litres of filtered water throughout the day and try incorportating herbal or fruit teas instead of caffeinated drinks.

 Emotional eating.
 Try not to reach for food when you are in a stressed state.
 Stress diverts blood flow away from your digestive system, which you don’t want when you are trying to digest your food.
 You may experience bloating, gas and become prone to discomfort.